A Secure Consensus Protocol for Sidechains: System Overview

-\subsection{Communication Model}
+\subsubsection{Communication Model}

 We assume our protocol under a synchronous communication network, where there is a known upper bound on the message transmission delay.
 We assume all parties have access to $\mathbb{MC}$ and $\mathbb{C}$, which are always available.
 All the transactions sent to $\mathbb{MC}$ and $\mathbb{C}$ will be finalized within time $\Delta$.
-We assume parties can instantaneously acquire the status of $\mathbb{MC}$ so that they are always aware of the current epoch of the protocol.
+We assume parties can instantaneously acquire the status of $\mathbb{C}$ so that they are always aware of the current state of $SC$ (e.g., epoch number, the $id$ of the current leader).

-\subsection{Adversary Model}
+\subsubsection{Adversary Model}

 We consider the adversary can compromise all the clients and $f$ validators, where $f \leq \frac{n-1}{2}$.
 Faulty parties may deviate from their normal behavior in arbitrary ways, e.g., hardware/software crash, nonsensical read and write to $\mathbb{MC}$, colluding with each other to cheat honest parties, etc. However, we assume they do not have enough computation power and money to compromise $\mathbb{MC}$.
-We also assume that all messages are signed by their individual senders and adversaries can not break collision resistant hashes and signatures used both in $\mathbb{MC}$ and $\mathbb{SC}$.
+We also assume that all messages are signed by their senders and adversaries cannot break collision-resistant hashes and signatures used both in $\mathbb{MC}$ and $\mathbb{SC}$.